 - (a) An urn model without replacement describes a mechanism by which a blindfolded person selects a fixed number of balls from an urn in which the balls have been well mixed.
-Note that the resulting realizations will contain no duplicates. - (b) An urn model with replacement describes a mechanism by which a blindfolded person selects a fixed number of balls from an urn as follows.

-(1) The balls are well mixed.

-(2) A ball is picked and the outcome is recorded.

-(3) The ball is put back into the urn.

-(4) Steps (1) through (3) are repeated until all n balls have been selected. \Box
+Note that the resulting realizations will contain no duplicates. (b) An urn model with replacement describes a mechanism by which a blindfolded - (b) An urn model with replacement describes a mechanism by which a blindfolded person selects a fixed number of balls from an urn as follows.(1) The balls are well mixed - (1) The balls are well mixed. - (2) A ball is picked and the outcome is recorded. - (3) The ball is put back into the urn. - (4) Steps (1) through (3) are repeated until all n balls have been selected. \Box